xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 mpirun -n 4 ./main3d.ex inputs_3d
 ```

-The following parameters can be set at run-time -- these are currently set in the inputs
+The following parameters can be set at run-time -- these are currently set in the inputs_3d file.
-file but you can also set them on the command line.

 ```
 n_cell = 128                             # number of cells in x-direction; we double this in the y-direction